simpledasz/simpledasz/README.md

 # 👋 Hi, I'm David!

-## 🚀 Aspiring Software Developer | 🎮 Indie Game Enthusiast | 💼 IT Specialist
+## 🚀 Aspiring Software Developer | 💼 IT Specialist

 Welcome to my GitHub!
-I'm currently transitioning from a career in IT sales support to full-time software development, combining my passion for technology, programming, and interactive design.
-I specialize in Python and C#, and I'm actively building innovative projects that demonstrate strong software engineering principles, clean UI/UX, and AI integration.
+I'm currently transitioning from a career in Sales to full-time software development, combining my passion for technology, programming, and interactive design.
+I specialize in Python and C#, and I'm actively building projects that demonstrate strong software engineering principles, clean UI/UX, and AI integration.

 ---

 ### 💡 About Me